Setting Up Your Transmitter Audio

 Noise Gate (Optional)

-after the preamp and just before the EQ.
+it just after the preamp and just before the EQ.

 Soft Compression (Optional)